Understanding Dental Implants

 Implant Supported Dentures: - Implants support your dentures, so they are more stable and do not move as much.
 When your dentist makes an Implant-supported denture for your upper jaw, the denture does not extend as far back or entirely cover the roof of your mouth so you can taste your food better and not gag.

-Your dentist will evaluate to determine if you are a candidate for dental implants.
-They will review your medical and dental history and take x-rays of your mouth.
-Your dentist may also take a cone beam computed tomography (CT) scan of your mouth to get an in-depth analysis of your jaw.
-With the Cone beam CT your dentist determines if you have enough bone for the implant and checks how far vital structures are so they can avoid them during surgery.
+Dr. Nick will evaluate to determine if you are a candidate for dental implants.
+He will review your medical and dental history and take x-rays of your mouth.
+He may also take a cone beam computed tomography (CT) scan of your mouth to get an in-depth analysis of your jaw.
+With the Cone beam CT Dr. Nick determines if you have enough bone for the implant and checks how far vital structures are so they can avoid them during surgery.

-Your dentist will also review what you should expect during and after surgery and the sedation options offered.
-They will answer all the questions you have about the procedure.
+Dr. Nick will also review what you should expect during and after surgery and the sedation options offered.
+He will answer all the questions you have about the procedure.

 Implant Placement Appointment